Avatar Legends: The Roleplaying Game: Reception

 Previewing the game, Dicebreaker thought that it would satisfy both viewers of the television series and players of role-playing games, considering it a beginner-friendly game that makes good use of the source material, and which elevates characters from basic fantasy to Avatar characters through the use of the balance track.
 They thought that it understands the storytelling structure of the television series well, and liked how it splits its setting into five eras, enabling many types of stories.
 They did consider the combat a weak point, describing it as the game's least well defined aspect.
 Players appreciated how the game is not a "reskinned" version of Dungeons & Dragons' fifth edition.

+Avatar Legends: The Roleplaying Game won the 2023 Gold ENnie Awards for Best Rules and Best Family Game/Product.